 04 of 09

 Raised Garden Bed

 The raised garden bed isn't going anywhere as a method to practice intense flower or vegetable gardening in a small space.
 The soil in raised beds warms up quickly, the elevation raises vulnerable plants away from ground-dwelling plants, and the loose, friable soil you add to raised beds promotes the healthiest root systems on all types of edibles and ornamentals.

 Line your raised bed with landscape fabric to keep the soil from migrating out when you irrigate your plants.
-The ideal height of... a raised bed is six to 12 inches, but you can go higher if you reinforce the walls with staking to prevent outward bowing.Continue to 6 of 10 below.
+The ideal height of a raised bed is 6 to 12 inches, but you can go higher if you reinforce the walls with staking to prevent outward bowing.Continue to 5 of 9 below.